Alpha backgrounds in the AMoRE-Pilot experiment: Radioactive contamination of CMO crystal scintillators

 A summary of the radioactive contamination for the CMO crystals obtained by estimates of the corresponding $\alpha$-peak counting rates is given in Table~\ref{tab:table3}; the active-$\alpha$ nuclides from the sub-chains, U3* and T2*, were measured by $\alpha$-$\alpha$ coincidence events.
+A more quantitative analysis that includes surface contamination is described in Sect.~\ref{sec:5}.